Simi-Hammas/recipe-backend/README.md

 # 📖 [Backend recipe app] <a name="about-project"></a>

-**[Backend recipe app]** is the backend of a recipe app.
-It is a Ruby on Rails API that allows users to create, edit, delete, and view recipes.
-It also allows users to create, edit, delete, and view ingredients and instructions for each recipe.
+**[Backend recipe app]** is a versatile Ruby on Rails API that underpins a feature-rich recipe app.
+Users can easily discover and engage with high-quality recipes by exploring the app's intuitive ranking system.
+Additionally, users can show their appreciation for a recipe by liking it, as well as leave insightful comments to share their thoughts and feedback.
+With the powerful combination of recipe ranking, liking, and commenting features, **[Backend recipe app]** offers a dynamic platform for food enthusiasts to connect and share their passion for great cuisine.

 ## 🛠 Built With <a name="built-with"></a>